-- If the surface water drainage is designed to flood in the 1% Annual Exceedance Probability [AEP] + Climate Change Allowance [CCA] event, then the flood volume is contained safely on site without flooding any part of a building or utility plant susceptible to water or affecting safe access or egress. - The design provides and evidences interception drainage and is able to capture and retain on site the first 5mm of the majority of all rainfall events. - Water quality and treatment is adequately assessed - with an assessment appropriate for the scale and proposed use of the site. - Adequate freeboard is provided between the top water level of any open storage features and the top of the bank. - There are no clashes with other infrastructure. - Self-cleansing velocities are achieved where pipes are proposed. - 1m freeboard is provided between peak groundwater levels and the base of any infiltration feature.
-If infiltration is viable. - The proposed discharge rate is explained and justified (for attenuation designs). - Adequate freeboard is provided between peak groundwater levels and the base of any attenuation feature (refer below if this is not possible).
-Further evidence of peak groundwater levels is required. - Where there is a risk that the base of an attenuation feature may penetrate peak groundwater levels, additional mitigation measures to prevent groundwater ingress are incorporated into the design and construction method statement.
-Further evidence of peak groundwater levels is required. - Where there is a risk that the base of an attenuation feature may penetrate peak groundwater levels the effects of buoyancy have been considered in the design.
-Further evidence of peak groundwater levels is required or groundwater assumed at surface. - Amenity benefits are provided by the drainage system (assessed by others). - Biodiversity benefits are provided by the drainage system (assessed by others). - Landscaping has been designed to ensure ease of maintenance of drainage assets. - The justification and criteria for tree root avoidance and mitigation measures is clear, referencing adopting body standards where applicable. - Biodiversity and ecological enhancements do not impede the functionality, maintenance or capacity of the drainage system. - It is confirmed what elements of the SuDS will be private. - It is confirmed what the adoption arrangements for SuDS components will be. - A construction method statement for the SuDS system, appropriate to the scale of the development, is submitted. - A maintenance plan for the SuDS system, appropriate to the scale of the development, is submitted.
+- Statement confirming the proposed design criteria including fixed design calculation inputs for the SuDS system.
+Examples include: - Climate change allowances, - Urban creep allowance, - CV values, - Rainfall data, - MADD factor or additional storage. - Natural catchments are followed. - The design is gravity based with no use of pumps.
+TBC - based on levels - Natural systems that deliver specific hydrological function, such as watercourses or wetlands, are preserved. - Where there is existing drainage infrastructure on the site it is clearly explained or illustrated what is being retained, upgraded, or removed. - Details of necessary off-site works and consents are provided. - If the surface water drainage is designed to flood in the 1% Annual Exceedance Probability [AEP] + Climate Change Allowance [CCA] event, then the flood volume is contained safely on site without flooding any part of a building or utility plant susceptible to water or affecting safe access or egress. - The design provides and evidences interception drainage and is able to capture and retain on site the first 5mm of the majority of all rainfall events.
+Assessment required. - Water quality and treatment is adequately assessed - with an assessment appropriate for the scale and proposed use of the site.
+Assessment needs amendment to reflect design.

+- Adequate freeboard is provided between the top water level of any open storage features and the top of the bank. - There are no clashes with other infrastructure. - Self-cleansing velocities are achieved where pipes are proposed.
+TBC - based on levels. - 1m freeboard is provided between peak groundwater levels and the base of any infiltration feature. - The proposed discharge rate is explained and justified (for attenuation designs). - Where there is a risk that the base of an attenuation feature may penetrate peak groundwater levels, additional mitigation measures to prevent groundwater ingress are incorporated into the design and construction method statement. - Where there is a risk that the base of an attenuation feature may penetrate peak groundwater levels the effects of buoyancy have been considered in the design. - Amenity benefits are provided by the drainage system (assessed by others). - Biodiversity benefits are provided by the drainage system (assessed by others). - Landscaping has been designed to ensure ease of maintenance of drainage assets. - The justification and criteria for tree root avoidance and mitigation measures is clear, referencing adopting body standards where applicable. - Biodiversity and ecological enhancements do not impede the functionality, maintenance or capacity of the drainage system. - It is confirmed what elements of the SuDS will be private. - It is confirmed what the adoption arrangements for SuDS components will be. - A construction method statement for the SuDS system, appropriate to the scale of the development, is submitted.
+May be required for high groundwater only. - A maintenance plan for the SuDS system, appropriate to the scale of the development, is submitted.
 [Please refer to our SuDS Maintenance Checklist where this is stipulated by condition.] - Any potential health and safety issues relating to SuDS implementation and management have been considered and managed.